ben-manes/gradle-versions-plugin/README.md

 projects are not part of this build's report.
 Apply the settings plugin in the included build's settings script as well, and run its `dependencyUpdates` task separately. `buildSrc` is a separate build too, and is likewise excluded.
-This is not specific to the settings plugin—an included build has never been covered.
+This is not specific to the settings plugin—an included build has never been covered by default.

 To report on every build in one invocation, register a lifecycle task that depends on each included build's task.
-Each build still writes its own report;
+Each build writes its own report, which suits builds that are developed independently, as each keeps its own settings:
-there is no merged report across builds:

 <details open>
 <summary>Kotlin</summary>